George Müller: The George Müller Charitable Trust

 After his life, his work was continued by The George Müller Foundation, which was renamed The George Müller Charitable Trust on 1 March 2009.
 The Trust maintains the key principle of seeking money through prayer alone – it actively shuns fund-raising activities.
 The charity works together with local churches in the Bristol area to enable them to reach out and care for their communities, especially children, young people and families with physical, emotional, social or spiritual needs; and encourages giving to support mission, social care, relief and development work across the world.
 From 1986 to September 2010, it also provided residential care for the elderly in Tilsley House, Weston-super-Mare.
 The Trust continued to maintain a sheltered accommodation unit for the elderly in Tranquil House, next-door to Tilsley House, until it was closed in 2012.

 A small museum maintained by the Trust at its headquarters in Cotham Park, Bristol, is open by appointment only.
 Records of all children who passed through the orphanage are held and may be inspected by relatives for a modest fee.

+In Media

+A television docudrama was released in 2006 entitled Robber of the Cruel Streets, which presents the life and ministry of George Muller.
+Beginning with his unprincipled reprobate lifestyle, it relates his subsequent conversion to Christ and life-long mission to rescue street orphans in England during the time of Charles Dickens and Oliver Twist.